PersonnelJohn Lennon: vocals, electric guitar

 Key to the song’s sound were Nicky Hopkins’ jaunty piano work and George Harrison’s dobro.
 Klaus Voormann played a bass guitar, and the rock ‘n’ roll spirit was further enhanced by an upright bass part by Steve Brendell.

-An alternative mix of take 17, with an alternative solo by Harrison, has circulated on bootleg recordings.
+An alternative mix, with a different solo by Harrison, has circulated on bootleg recordings.